googleapis/nodejs-firestore/api-report/firestore.api.md

     // @internal
     constructor(_query: Query<AppModelType, DbModelType>, _aggregates: AggregateSpecType);
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration explain(options?: firestore.ExplainOptions): Promise<ExplainResults<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration get(): Promise<AggregateQuerySnapshot<AggregateSpecType, AppModelType, DbModelType>>;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen